fusion407/sinatra-react-project-backend/README.md

 ### Fullsets

-This model shows the full data set, sharing a one to many relationship with the other 3 models.

 GET - '/fullsets' - Returns all data for each set in the database.

 POST - '/fullsets' - Creates data for the newly created set.